Skip to navigation

 Illegal drugs could potentially clear a driver’s mind or assist them in safely operating a car.
 The first question is always what the purpose of the drug is.
 The second question is whether the amount of drug is the person’s system is consistent with the dosage of the prescription.

-The DMV can revoke your license for administrative reasons if you are convicted.
+A conviction for a DUID will result in an administrative revocation from the DMV.
 Traffic infractions and drug related driving offenses do have points as well.
 Points can cause a suspension of your license.

 What is the Punishment for a DUID?

-The punishment for a DUID us the same for a DUID.
+The punishment for a DUID is the same for a DUID.
 For more information, please see our DUI Punishment section.
 The maximum jail sentence for a DUI is one year.

 A first offense has no mandatory minimum jail sentence.
 Second offenses carry a mandatory 10-day jails, and a third is a mandatory 60-day sentence.
 The availability of work release and in-home detention depends on a variety of factors.